Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Asymptotic results

 \section{Asymptotic results}

-The characterisation of the labelled transition matrices of DOAGs gives a more \emph{global} point of view on them compared to the decomposition given earlier, which was more \emph{local}.
+The characterisation of the labelled transition matrices of DOAGs gives a more \emph{global} point of view on them compared to the decomposition given earlier, which only looks \emph{locally} around one source.
 By approaching the counting problem from the point of matrices, we manage to provide lower and upper bounds on the number of DOAGs with~$n$ vertices (and any number of edges).
 These bounds are precise enough to give a good intuition on the asymptotic behaviour of these objects, and we then manage to refine them into an asymptotic equivalent for their cardinality.
 Building on this same approach, we provide in Section~\ref{sec:sampling:rej} an efficient uniform sampler of DOAGs with~$n$ vertices.

+This section is mostly devoted to proving Theorem~\ref{thm:Dnequiv}.
+Sub-sections~\ref{sec:fstbounds} to~\ref{sec:cstapprox} present the general approach and give all the intermediate results that are necessary to prove Theorem~\ref{thm:Dnequiv}.
+We conclude this section by giving asymptotic estimations of two relevant parameters of DOAGs under the uniform model: their number of sources and edges.
+We obtain these two last results by leveraging the work done in this section on the matrix point of view on DOAGs.